piscisaureus/node-mysql/Readme.md

 Query objects are not meant to be invoked manually.
 To get a query object, use the `client.query` API.

+### query.pause()

+Tells the query to stop emitting 'field', 'row', 'end' and 'error' events until query.resume() is called.

+Beware that when multiple queries are sent through the same client connection, these queries are executed one after the other.
+As long as a query is paused, subsequent queries using the same client won't be executed.

+### query.resume()

+Make the query emit events again after it has been paused with query.pause().

 ### query event: 'error' (err)

 Emitted when mysql returns an error packet for the query.